Steven Norman

 Tegan has worked with the banana industry since graduating from university in 2009.
 Completing an undergraduate degree at James Cook University in Cairns, Tegan commenced her career with the Department of Agriculture and Fisheries working with renown soil scientist and nematologist Dr Tony Pattison.
 Under Tony’s mentorship, Tegan’s honours project looked at the effects of ground cover management on the biology of soils in banana production systems.
 Tegan continued working in the field of soil science for six years.

-Tegan Kukulies
+Tegan Cavallaro

 Senior Development Horticulturist